next board meeting: thursday, april 16th at 12:00pm

 Section 8 (Housing Choice Voucher)

-The Housing Commission will inspect the unit to ensure it meets HUD's Housing Quality Standards initially to qualify and yearly thereafter.
+The Housing Commission will inspect the unit to ensure it meets HUD’s Housing Quality Standards, initially and annually thereafter.

-If you are considering the Section 8 Housing Choice Voucher program, keep the following in mind:
+If you are considering the Section 8 program, you are responsible for:

-• Comply with your lease, and landlord/tenant laws including preparation of inventory checklist.
+• Complying with your lease and landlord/tenant laws, including preparation of an inventory checklist.

-• Contact the Sault Housing Commission for instructions if you wish to move before the lease expires.
+• Contacting the Sault Ste.
+Marie Housing Commission for instructions if you wish to move before the lease expires.

-• Permit annual inspections to ensure property is in good condition to ensure it meets HUD's Housing Quality Standards.
+• Permitting annual inspections to ensure the unit meets HUD’s Housing Quality Standards.

-• Re-certify every year if you wish to continue participating in the program.
+• Re-certifying annually to continue participation in the program.

-• Immediately report any changes in family composition or household income.
+• Immediately reporting any changes in household composition or income.

 housing Application